 Different rules apply for people are who New Zealand citizens, children who are adopted from outside Australia by an Australian citizen, children born outside Australia to an Australian citizen, people who have lost citizenship and wish to resume it and refugees and humanitarian entrants.

 Do you need advice about your eligibility for Australian Citizenship?

 If you need advice on your eligibility for Australian Citizenship, please contact our Migration Team.
 Call us on 07 5597 3366 or complete the ‘Contact Us’ form below.

-This article was written by Zoe Brereton, Senior Associate and Registered Migration Agent for general information purposes only.
-It is not legal advice and should not be relied upon as such.
+Please note that this article has been prepared by Bell Legal Group, for information purposes only.
+It is not legal advice nor should it be relied upon as such..